wmvsilva/cs5100-hw2-pacman/FinalProject/README.md

 # Final Project User Manual

+The FinalProject project is the CS 5100 final project which provides a system for competitive coevolution in Ms. Pac-Man between Pac-Man and the ghosts.
+Instructions for how to run this project are below.

+Requirements:
+- Java 7
+- Maven

 ## Evolutionizer.java

 The `Evolutionizer` class is used to run the genetic algorithm.
 Following its completion, two files are saved: `pacman_yyyy-MM-dd_hh-mm-ss.csv` and `ghost_yyyy-MM-dd_hh-mm-ss.csv`.
 The pacman file contains the genes of the fittest Pac-Man individual from each generation in chronological order.
 The ghost file contains the genes of the fittest Ghost individual from each generation as well.